antho388/antho388/README.md

 * PHPMailer (PHP)

 ### Working on :computer:
-Je travaille sur une API qui sera disponible sur RapidAPI dès quel sera en phase de production.
+I am working on an API that will be available on RapidAPI as soon as it goes into production.

 ### Contact :email:
 [<img src="https://img.icons8.com/doodle/344/apple-mail.png" width="50"/>](mailto=admin@teamwap.fr)